Molkobain/itop-extensions-documentation/molkobain-datacenter-view-extended/docs/features/power-capacity.md

 On racks and enclosures

-  * `Expected max. power (kW)`: Maximm expected power consumption of the element itself, should be according to the manufacturer specifications
+  * `Expected max. power (kW)`: Maximum expected power consumption of the element itself, should be set according to the manufacturer specifications

 On racks only